Diversity Equity Inclusion Committee

 About Diversity Equity Inclusion Committee

 The LWV Duluth Diversity Equity Inclusion Committee is dedicated to including all voices in League activities.
 This committee works to advance cultural awareness and appreciation through educational programs, dialogue and action.
 We encourage conversations within LWV Duluth and the community at large about the reality of racism and racial inequities.
 We place a special emphasis on working with the Voter Service Committee to bring voter registration, voter education and get-out-the-vote efforts to all populations of Duluth, including those that are under-represented.
-Committee Co-Chairs: Gail Schoenfelder, Kay Allen The committee meets one Saturday a month, September through May. |
+Committee Chair: Gail Schoenfelder The committee meets one Saturday a month, September through May.
+Upcoming Committee Meetings/Events

 Past Events and Meetings